PBMCube/ci-fire-starter/README.md

-INSTALLATION
+##INSTALLATION

 This is super simple:

 * Create a new database and import the included sql file
-    - default administrator username/password is admin/admin
+    + default administrator username/password is admin/admin
 * Modify the application/config/config.php
-    - line 183: set your log threshold - I usually set it to 1 for production environments
+    + line 183: set your log threshold - I usually set it to 1 for production environments
-    - line 227: set your encryption key
+    + line 227: set your encryption key
 * Modify the application/config/core.php
-    - set your site name
+    + set your site name
 * Modify application/config/database.php and connect to your database
 * Upload all files to your server
 * Visit your new URL
-    - The default welcome page includes links to the admin tool and the private user profile page
+    + The default welcome page includes links to the admin tool and the private user profile page

-CONCLUSION
+* Make sure you log in to admin and change the administrator password!

+##CONCLUSION

 Well, that's it in a nutshell.
 As I said earlier, CI Fire Starter does not attempt to be a full-blown CMS.
 You'd have to build that functionality on your own.
 If you want a great CMS build on CodeIgniter, check out one of these